TIPS ON HOW TO ADVERTISE YOUR BUSINESS FOR FREE

 Every business person is in business because he has clients/customers.
 The truth is that the customer holds the money that you want to collect.
 So, you must understand him and treat him well in order to collect the money.
 Every customer has a need that he wants to be solved.
 Understand that need and solve it with pleasure.
 Apart from getting what they want, they need the business owner or service provider to be knowledgeable, trustworthy and fast.

+a.
 Knowledge: Have you noticed that during a debate, the man that talks the most gets almost all the attention?
 Unfortunately, that is how the business world works (Note, you do not have to talk too much anyway).
 But in order to talk the most and explain the most, you need to be well informed about the goods or services you provide and how it will help solve your customer’s needs.
 This is why knowledge is key in business.
 Customers tend to get attracted to business owners who know their products and services very well, who can advise them better and who can help them make calculated decisions.
-Therefore, you need to acquire deep knowledge of your products and services as this will help you stand out from your competitors.
+Therefore, you need research and ask question about your goods and services as this will enable you acquire deep knowledge about them help you stand out from your competitors.

+b.
 Trust: Some business owners, especially the service providers (like tailors, auto mechanics, electronics repairer etc) cannot really be trusted to solve their customers’ needs completely without creating another problem.
 In reality, some of them solve one problem and create another one that will manifest after sometime so that their services will be required in the near future.
 But do not forget that the customer cannot be deceived forever.
 So, immediately he discovers your insincerity, you will never see him again.
 Your customers need to trust that you are truthful, reliable, capable and responsible.
 Great business owners grow their business on trust.
-This is because trust increases the number of referrals they get and this in turn helps them grow their business.
+This is because trust helps them retain their current customers and increases the number of referrals they get and this in turn helps them grow their business.

 2. Get your business online